andrewmeng810/WeRate_Dog_Tweeter_Data_Analysis/README.md

 Gathering

-In this project, we used datasets from three data resources. tweet archive: a local csv file
+In this project, we used datasets from three data resources.

+a. tweet archive: a local csv file
-tweet_image: query from website via file url link
+b. tweet_image: query from website via file url link
-twet_df: retrieved via the twitter API connection.
+c. twet_df: retrieved via the twitter API connection.